 There is no view here.
 However, continue on just a little more…

-Open Area
+Open Rock

 Not far past the summit, a large flat rocky area opens up.
 Here, you can rest, hang out, and snack — remembering to always Leave No Trace.

 Through gaps in the trees you can see the Eastern Devil’s Path mountains — Indian Head and Twin are prominent.
+And far below, you can see the Ashokan Reservoir, so small and foreshortened, you might mistake it for a river.

-Burroughs Plaque
+John Burroughs Plaque

-The open rock ends at a ledge.
 Walk around the right side of the open area.
-Below, around the far side, you’ll find a plaque which commemorates John Burroughs who brought the Catskills area to fame.
+Below, on the far side, you’ll find a plaque which commemorates John Burroughs who brought the Catskills area to fame.
+(The Burroughs Range is named after him.)

 Descent from Slide Mountain

-Turn right to follow the yellow-blazed trail back down to the parking area.
-You’ll pass the bottom of the red trail you used to ascend.
-Keep going, then keep watch for a small sign that points to the left downhill.
-Otherwise, it’s easy to hike past the final turn which leads you back down through the rocky section and out toward the Neversink East Branch and your car.
+At the bottom of the red trail, turn right to follow the yellow-blazed trail back down to the parking area.
+Watch for a small sign that points to the left downhill.
+Otherwise, it’s easy to miss the final turn which leads you back down through the rocky section and out toward the Neversink and your car.

 Similar Hikes